-In September of 2021, \$3.28 million in grant applications were submitted to PADEP from twelve Berks County municipalities and the Authority, under the 902 Recycling Equipment Grant Program.
+On April 23, 2022, \$3.28 million in grant applications were awarded by PADEP to twelve Berks County municipalities and the Authority, under the 902 Recycling Equipment Grant Program.
+On October 18, 2022, four additional applications were submitted to DEP totaling \$1.08 million, which are anticipated to be awarded in early 2023.
 These grants must be used to purchase equipment and provide education on recycling programs and cannot be used to cover any operating costs.

-- Worked closely with our municipalities, the Pennsylvania Department of Agriculture and the Pennsylvania Department of Environmental Protection regarding obtaining permits to hold our Household Hazardous Waste Collection during COVID-19, which requires a COVID plan to be filed in addition to the Health and Safety Plan and registration forms. - Worked closely with Bernville Borough and Spring Township to receive conditional approval for permitting their yard waste drop-off sites, due to set-back restrictions.
+➤ Worked closely with our municipalities, the Pennsylvania Department of Agriculture and the Pennsylvania Department of Environmental Protection regarding obtaining permits to hold our Household Hazardous Waste Collection during COVID-19, which requires a COVID plan to be filed in addition to the Health and Safety Plan and registration forms.
+Pre-registration for our spring and fall collections continued throughout 2022, which allows for a much more efficient event with little to no traffic issues.